marcusoftnet/marcusoftnet.github.io/_posts/2025-08-08-flow-is-sacred.md

 - Lean
 ---

 I've been writing some code this week.
 Well, I do most weeks, but this week I teamed up with some folks here at work.
-It was great fun — and actually pretty useful.
+It was great fun — and actually did something pretty useful.

 What struck me, though, were the blockages in the process.
 Some of them was even built-in.
 That kind of slowness was frustrating, and I think it could have been avoided.